benc-uk/cse-onboarding/readme.md

 # CSE Technical Onboarding

 This repo contains instructions, guidance and details of an exercise intended to get new starters in CSE familiar with several aspects of how we work, the technology we use and how we approach a project engagement.
-It is closely aligned to the [CSE Engineering Fundamentals](https://microsoft.github.io/code-with-engineering-playbook/) which is a playbook that provides both specific technical advice and general high level guidance on what good looks like to CSE.
+It is closely aligned to the [CSE Code-With Engineering Playbook (CWEP)](https://microsoft.github.io/code-with-engineering-playbook/) which is a playbook that provides both specific technical advice and general high level guidance on what good looks like to CSE.

 ## 📝 Anticipated Outcomes and Activities